Amiyo540/Machine-Learning/README.md

-A Deep CNN approach for Nagri handwritten digits recognition.
+This is a Deep CNN approach to classify and recognize the Nagri handwritten digits accurately.
+In this research, machine learning and deep learning techniques are used.
+The dataset consists of around 5000 Nagri digit images for training and testing made by made.
+After training the Deep CNN model with this dataset, the model got 94.34% accuracy.
+This research is suitable for future works related to Nagri digits.